tglanz/exercise-20220401/multi-processing/readme.md

 Another benefit is better seperation.
 Specifically, the Noise is a mean to simuate external forces and it would seem a bit odd to implement such logic in the generation/transmition logic rather than bootstraping it externally.

 That said, in a real project and more time there can be lots of improvements to the current mechanism - From arguments, configurability, queryability and more.

+### Generation and Distribution abstraction

+Same concept as the noises

+## Known Issues

+1. After migrating to socket based communication rather than pipes, on rare occasions there is an issue in deserializing vectors.
+Currently it is surrounded by a try catch (not a solution of course)

+2. Performance is a bit on the low size.
+Degregaded while moving to the socket API and manually de/serializing.
+Options to improve
+  - Compression
+  - Multiple consumers